How trade war with U.S. can hurt growth in China and beyond

 HONG KONG (Reuters) - The United States is due to impose tariffs on $34 billion of goods it imports from China on Friday.
 Tariffs on an extra $16 billion may come later.

-China imported $130 billion of U.S. goods last year, while the United States purchased $506 billion from China, according to U.S. data.
+China imported $130 billion of U.S. goods last year, while the United States purchased goods worth $506 billion from China, according to U.S. data.

 Outline of global trade: